ISU Audiology Clinic

 Fax: (833) 390-1293

-ISU's Audiology Clinic provides quality audiology services including: comprehensive evaluations, hearing screenings, and hearing aid device implementation for adults and children in the community and surrounding areas, ISU faculty, staff, students, and United States Veterans.
-Our Audiologists have a variety of specialized backgrounds including: balance function testing, cochlear implants and bone anchored hearing aids, auditory processing difficulties, assistive learning devices, amplification, and hearing conservation.
+ISU's Audiology Clinic provides quality audiology services including: comprehensive evaluations, hearing screenings, and hearing aid device implementation for adults and children in the community and surrounding areas, ISU faculty, staff, and students.
+Our Audiologists have a variety of specialized backgrounds including: hearing aids, auditory processing difficulties, assistive learning devices, amplification, and hearing conservation.

 Hearing evaluations help determine what kind of hearing loss you may have by measuring your ability to hear sounds.
 A licensed audiologist supervising a Doctor of Audiology student will perform a hearing evaluation using an audiometer to determine your hearing sensitivity at different frequencies.